SymfonyCasts/vue/sfcasts/ep1/filter-products.md

 click `<catalog />` to jump into that component.
 Catalog is responsible for loading our products on `created` by making a request to `/api/products`.
 Hmm...
-I *wish* we had access to the `currentCategoryId` here... because we could use that to change the URL in the AJAX call!
+I *wish* we had access to the `currentCategoryId` here... because we could use that to change the URL in the Ajax call!
 Well then... let's go get it!

 Back in `products.vue`, add `:current-category-id="currentCategoryId"` to pass it as a prop... *just* like we did with the sidebar.